qorix-group/process_description/process/index.rst

 Standards
 ---------

-The standard references the project's processes are derived from can be found here:
+The standard references the project's processes are derived from and the coverage of the requirements and the work products from the standards can be found here:

 .. toctree::
    :maxdepth: 1